-Executive Potential Designates Incident Dependent Forms / Tools Forms / Tools Business Impact Analysis Role Responsibilities The primary role of an ex ecutive Ensuring the required preparedness activities have been during an incident is the f ocus on conducted prior to an incident occurring. the continuity of Pembina a Delegating authority to the Emergency Operations operations.
+Executive Potential Designates Incident Dependent Forms / Tools s / Tools Business Impact Analysis Role Responsibilities The primary role of an executive Ensuring the required preparedness activities have been during an incident is the f ocus on conducted prior to an incident occurring. the continuity of Pembina Delegating authority to the Emergency Operations operations.
 Not only sho uld Manager act on behalf of Pembina Corporation.
-If executives be developing the necessary (and permitted) the Emergency Operations plans and strategies for t Manager can further delegate authority to the Incident term recovery, but also ensuring the company can function during an incident as well.
+If executives be developing the necessary (and permitted) the Emergency Operations plans and strategies for the long- Manager can further delegate authority to the Incident term recovery, but also ensuring the company can function during an incident as well.
 Commander.
 Providing direction, policy, and guidance to the Emergency Operations Manager during a response.
-This is particularly relevant with respect to political, economic, and Where appropriate, they can task reputational issues pertaining to the incident the CEOC to undertake the tactical Supporting and enabling a multi-agency approach to level activities necessary required manage the incident. to deliver Business Continuity Identifying and anabling the strategic plane required to throughout the incident o luration.
-Identifying and enabling the strategic plans required to enable the long-term recovery from an incident. enable the long-term recovery from an incluent.
+This is particularly relevant with respect to political, economic, and Where appropriate, they can task reputational issues pertaining to the incident the CEOC to undertake the tactical Supporting and enabling a multi-agency approach to level activities necessary required manage the incident. to deliver Business Continuity Identifying and enabling the strategic plans required to throughout the incident of luration. enable the long-term recovery from an incident. enable the long term recovery from an incluent.
 See Role Guide for further details.
-Digital version is available at The Bineline, Hard conjectors are available in the CEOC
+Digital version is available at The Dinaline.
+Hard conies are available in the CEOC